 “History cannot give us a program for the future, but it can give us a fuller understanding of ourselves, and of our common humanity, so that we can better face the future.” -- Robert Penn Warren (1905-1989), poet, novelist, and student of the American past

-- understand how the world in which we live has developed over time;
+- Understand how the world in which we live has developed over time;

-- study the sources that underlie events in order to understand their significance and challenge how we understand them.
+- Study the sources that underlie events in order to understand their significance and challenge how we understand them.

 Degree Programs Offered

 - Secondary Education Certification in Social Sciences (grades 9-12)

 What’s it like to be a Historical Studies major?
 Learn more about the extracurricular events and groups you can be a part of here at Lindenwood.
 Explore your opportunities for job market experiences and amazing adventures for life long memories.